node-red/node-red.github.io/docs/creating-nodes/edit-dialog.md

 For simple text entry, the standard `<input>` element can be used.

-For some cases, Node-RED provides the `TypedInput` widget as an alternative.
+In some cases, Node-RED provides the `TypedInput` widget as an alternative.
 It allows the user a way to specify the type of the property as well as its value.

 For example, if a property could be a String, number or boolean.
 Or if the property